Postgraduate Diploma in Teaching and Learning

 You may choose to go onto postgraduate studies which further examine the role of teaching in children's lives and the ways and methods in which they learn, or critically analyse educational policies and systems of practice.

-Postgraduate study will build your knowledge of contemporary education and professional practice.
-You can better support the diverse needs of students, and work with family, whānau, iwi, communities, and other education and health professionals.
+- Better support the diverse needs of students, and work with family, whānau, iwi, communities, and other education and health professionals.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.